firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/ninebot-g30-vesc-conversion-playbook.md

 - Capture Paolo’s pricing tiers and lead times for the 2 mm versus 3 mm rotor batches so riders can budget machining versus bolt-on fitment before committing to the group buy.[^97]
 - Gather wiring diagrams showing how the front “local” controller shares throttle input over CAN so dual G300/Spintend stacks stay synchronised during future installs.[^98]
+- Log Jason’s first ride data once the 32 S charge-only BMS is fused, contactors are installed, and the G30 bench tests wrap so range/thermal baselines are documented.[^jason-32s]

 ## Source Notes